explosion/spacy-dev-resources/README.md

 # spaCy Developer Resources

-This repository contains scripts, tools and resources for developing [spaCy](https://github.com/explosion/spaCy), adding new languages and training new models.
+This repository is a collection of community resources and contains scripts, tools and helpers for developing [spaCy](https://github.com/explosion/spaCy), adding new languages and training new models.
+Feel free to submit a [pull request](https://github.com/explosion/spacy-dev-resources/pulls) to contribute.

 ## Table of contents